AlexanderCoulson/41189-My-Reflective-Portfolio/Weekly Journal.md

 This week our group agreed that we would take time off our assignment in order to complete submissions for other units.

+### Week 12

+This week our team have been doing some organising through messenger to meet up to discuss our assignment.
+This would have been done earlier though the two week extension to the due date allowed us to leave the assignment for longer.
+We have organised to meet through messenger this Saturday at midday to discuss the complexities of our assignment in order to have it finished before the due date.
+The meeting will alo be used to help each other navigate the complexities of Github and jupyter notebook for anyone who is not comfortable with it as of yet.